EY-Team-B/RecruiterModule/README.md

-# Sending Email content with attachment
+# Sending Email content with attachment using Java